caysony1/266P/README.md

 Instructions to run project.
 Order matters!

-1. Run the server side project using the command:
+1. Run the server side project using the command at the root directory:

-    `some python script that will evnetually run the server side`
+    Windows: `python3 server\main.py`\
+    MacOS/Linux: `python3 server/main.py`

 2. Run the client side project using the command: